pollination/pollination-docs/rhino-plugin/pollination-commands/po_splitrooms.md

----
-description: Split rooms by selected cutters.
-The selected existing cutter has to cut through the entire room so that it could perform a clean cut.
----

 # PO_SplitRooms

 Split rooms by selected cutters.
 The selected existing cutter has to cut through the entire room so that it could perform a clean cut.